UAL Fashion & Clothing Applied General Extended Diploma Level 3

 This is an exciting contemporary course for students interested in studying fashion.
 The course is delivered through inspirational projects covering a very wide range of themes specialising in all visual and technical aspects of fashion.

-A minimum of 4 or 5 GCSE subjects at grade 4 or above including English and/or Maths.
+A minimum of 5 GCSE subjects at grade 4 or above including English and/or Maths.
 The Art and Design Diploma Level 2 qualification at Merit grade will also be considered as part of the entry requirements.
 You will be invited to show a portfolio of your art and design work at your guidance discussion.

 What will I study?